-After many ifs and buts, the owner of the building finally decided to devise a very special solution.
+The owner finally devised a very special solution.
 He lifted up her apartment, stacking it on stilts, and tore down what was on top and underneath.
 Above and below, he rebuilt completely new.
-I don’t remember when this happened or what it looked like, but I imagine that it was something modern.
-Let’s say that the building got a modern glass façade on the first 3 floors, and then suddenly the old woman’s floor from the mid 1800s, and above that, a couple more floors in glass.
+I don’t remember when this happened or what it looked like, but I imagine it as having a modern glass façade on the first 3 floors, and then suddenly the elderly woman’s floor from the mid 1800s, and above that, a couple more floors in glass.

-I think the reason I remember this story is that the old woman’s resistance and stubbornness, together with the developer’s conviction and stubbornness created a type of performative architecture where several voices and intentions could exist simultaneously.
-Without their co-existence, it would most probably have ended up as a rather uninteresting new building that did not contribute so much to our built environment.
+I think the reason I remember this story is that the elderly woman’s resistance and stubbornness, together with the developer’s conviction and stubbornness created a type of performative architecture where several voices and intentions could exist simultaneously.
+Without their co-existence, it would most probably have ended up as a rather uninteresting new building that did not contribute so much to our built environment or conversations around it.
 But instead, it became a kind of narrative architecture.
-An architecture that told a very specific story.
-And the old woman created the grammatics for the new building and her voice was forever there as part of the dialogue in our common spaces.
-Politics.
-Activism.
-Resistance and development.
-All in one.
+An architecture that told a very specific story, through living people.
+And it was the elderly woman who had a direct hand in creating the grammatics for the new building.
+Her voice was forever there as part of the dialogue in our common spaces.

-My old classmate did not recognize the memory or the building.
-Maybe because we all see different narratives in our shared environment.
-But I think I remember this so clearly because it is connected to, or maybe even the reason why, soon after this lecture I decided to stop studying architecture and instead applied to an art academy.
-The reason I stopped was not because I was no longer interested in architecture.
-The reason was perhaps more connected to the realization that a story like this had very little interest and value at my architecture school and the conversations that were held there.
+This story is deeply connected to, or maybe even the reason why, soon after this lecture I decided to stop studying architecture and instead applied to an art academy.
+The reason I stopped was not because I was no longer interested in architecture, but through my conversation after the soccer game in the park I probably realized that a story like this had very little interest and value at my architecture school and had a better place inside an art.

-The starting point for – and the approach of – the studio OF PUBLIC INTEREST is very closely connected to this story.
-To the old woman.
-The studio works with art and artistic strategies and methods in our common spaces – as a way of insisting that artistic voices take an active role at a time when we are at a tipping point, and there is a clear and urgent need to rethink the values that our society is built on.
+The approach of the studio Of Public Interest (OPI) is very closely connected to this story.
+I believe it is important that we practitioners should use art, artistic strategies and methods in our common spaces – as a way of insisting that artistic voices play an active role in our society, especially at a time when we are at some kind of tipping point, and there is a clear and urgent need to rethink the values that our society is built on.

-Like the old woman, we might try to be the ones that add a component of resistance.
-Not because we believe that the old woman should have succeeded in saving the whole building.
+Like the elderly woman, we might try to be the ones that add a component of resistance or alternative imaginaries.
+Not because she should have succeeded in saving the whole building.
 A city has to be in a constant process of change to stay alive.
-We believe that it was the multitude of intentions which made that new building interesting in the same way as it is the co-existence of different voices and intentions that form the basis for any interesting context.
+But because it was the multitude of intentions which made that new building interesting in the same way as it is the co-existence of different voices and intentions that form the basis for any interesting context.
 Whether that context is a city or a conversation over dinner.